uselagoon/database-image-task/README.md

 2. MTK creates a database dump that's basically a sanitised .sql file
 3. Make docker-style container with sanitised DB (using podman)
 4. Save new container to registry

+## Files

+### Example mtk.yml file

+example.mtk.yml

+### Dockerfiles

+Dockerfile: Docker file for the builder image

+builder/mariadb.Dockerfile: Docker file for the sanitised DB image

+builder/final-my.cnf: Configuration file for the above

+builder/loading-my.cnf: Configuration file for MySQL while building the sanitised database

+### Scripts

+image-builder-entry: Launches the next script with appropriate parameters

+mariadb-image-builder: Main script that dumps the sanitised database and puts it into a new image

+### Example GraphQL queries to use it
+createDumpSanitisedDB.gql
+createDumpSanitisedDB_noArgs.gql
+createDumpSanitisedDB_setDBVariables.gql

+# Configuration for renovate bot
+renovate.json